ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 ### Improvements

-#### Strand dump tool improved to show the strand group information
+#### Strand dump showing the total strand count

 The total number of strand groups and strands created in a Ballerina program is now shown in the strand dump.

 #### Allow ambiguous target types in `fromJsonWithType` & `cloneWithType`

-The `fromJsonWithType` & `cloneWithType` types returned an error in the earlier implementation when the user-specified target type was a union type consisting of multiple convertible types for a given source value.
+The `fromJsonWithType` & `cloneWithType` functions returned an error in the earlier implementation when the user-specified target type was a union type consisting of multiple convertible types for a given source value.
 Now, for such user-specified target types, the operation succeeds without returning an error by returning a value whose inherent type is as follows.
 If the given source value belongs to at least one of the member types of the target union type, the inherent type of the returned value is the first found type to which the source value belongs.
 Otherwise, the inherent type of the returned value is the first convertible type in the union.

 For example, the following operations will not return an error.